CharlesTaylor7/acronymia/README.md

 - Audience Vote mechanic for additional scoring
 - Penalties for using multiple words for a single letter of the acronym
 - Double points per the second round of play
+- Players can pick colors / icons to represent themselves.
+- Design for Mobile
+- Dark Mode

 ## Implementation Notes